 - Parmesan cheese shaved with a vegetable peeler

-- Set oven to broil, roast the bell pepper whole and the clove of garlic in its skin, both drizzled with a little olive oil and a pinch of salt and pepper.
-Rotate the pepper a few times with tongs until the skin starts to char and blacken on all sides.
-Remove from oven and let sit on the pan while you assemble other ingredients.
+- Set oven to high broil.
+On a sheet pan, roast the bell pepper whole and the clove of garlic in its skin.
+Drizzle both with a little olive oil and a pinch of salt and pepper.
+Broil about 10 to 20 minutes (can vary by oven), rotating the pepper a few times with tongs until the skin starts to blacken on all sides.
+Remove from oven and let sit on the pan to cool slightly.
 The pepper will "deflate" as it sits.

-- In a bowl, combine all other ingredients except cheese and bread.
+- Meanwhile, combine all other ingredients in a large bowl, except cheese and bread.

-- When pepper is slightly cooled, peel off the charred skin and remove the stem and seeds.
+- When pepper is slightly cooled, peel off the charred skin the best you can and remove the stem and seeds.
 Do not rinse.
 Remove the garlic's skin and smash and mince it.
 Add both to the bowl including any oils that may be on the pan.

-- Spoon the mixture over the grilled baguette and garnish with shaved Parmesan.
+- Spoon the mixture over the toasted baguette and garnish with shaved Parmesan.
 The bruschetta can be served hot or cold or somewhere in between.
-The heat from the peppers and the beans if you just cooked them give it a nice contrast, but refrigerating the whole mixture and serving it cold is fine too.
-Makes a great appetizer or lunch!
+The heat from the peppers gives it a nice contrast, but refrigerating the whole mixture and serving it cold is fine too.
+Makes a great appetizer, lunch, or dinner side dish!